"How can we develop a feasible crate tracking solution for our crates?"

 Tracking the flows of returnable crates is of major value to HEINEKEN.
 In most parts of the world the crates travel from brewery to distributors (potentially multiple interlayers, >500 players) to the outlets were the products are sold.
 This is what HEINEKEN calls a fragmented route-to-market and distribution can happen under extreme conditions in terms of operations, weather et cetera.
 We look for a solution to track the flow of returnable crates that minimizes human involvement, is easy to use and robust and can be implemented at scale (thousands and thousands of crates, hundreds and hundreds of distributors) against a relevant cost.

-“How to measure surface water quality in our own neighborhoods by using the power of the crowd (local fishermen, surfers, etc.) in order to avoid environmental crime?”
+“How to measure surface water quality in our own neighborhoods to avoid environmental crime?”

-"The dutch police is looking for crowd sourced water quality measurement solutions to detect illegal waste dumping & other environmental crimes.
+"The dutch police is looking for water quality measurement solutions to detect illegal waste dumping & other environmental crimes.
 Solutions could include, but are not limited to smart sensors measuring water quality and transferring the information to a central database.
 We aim to involve water sports enthusiast, nature lovers, fishermen etc in the local water quality measurement.
 E.g. Imagine the crowd dropping a sensor in the water while near it, and this information being transmitted to their phones and into the cloud.
-Assessment criteria will be costs per unit and ease of use for the general public.
+Assessment criteria will be costs per unit."

 “How can we harness smart technologies to provide insights in the location and fill levels of gas cylinders?”